BlockchainCommons/Research/Investigation/Files.md

 ### Account Data Files

-Account data files contain several popular output descriptors.
+Account data files each contain several popular output descriptors.
 The general format for account file names is:

 `Seed Id - Key ID - HDKey from Seed Name - Type - Account # - Format.filetype`

-* **Seed ID** — The first 7 digits of the SHA256 digest of the object.
+* **Seed ID** — The first 7 digits of the SHA256 digest of the seed.
-* **Key ID** — The first 7 digits of the SHA256 digest of the object.
+* **Key ID** — The first 7 digits of the SHA256 digest of the key.
 * **HDKey from Seed Name** — The prefix "HDKey from" prepended to randomly created or user-selected name for seed.
 Space separated.
 * **Type** — The type of object, in this case "Account".
 * **Account #** — The number of the account.
 * **Format** — Output format, which is "UR".
-Formatted as textual UR inas a .txt file) or as a QR (in a .png file).
+Formatted as textual UR (in a .txt file) or as a QR (in a .png file).

 **Examples:**
 ```
 ffa11a8-5db8946-HDKey from Yinmn Blue Puff-Account-0-UR.txt
 ffa11a8-5db8946-HDKey from Yinmn Blue Puff-Account-1-UR.txt
 ```
 ## Encryption

 ### Coldcard: Backup Files